womanonrails/womanonrails.com/_i18n/en/_posts/2022-10-19-things-you-dont-know-about-ruby.md

 # => [1, 2, 3]
 ```

 What happened here?
 First, we need to understand the method `tap`.
-Base on the definition from  <a href="https://ruby-doc.org/core-2.6.1/Object.html#method-i-tap" title="Ruby documentation Object#tap" target='_blank' rel='nofollow'>documentation</a> we have:
+Base on the definition from [documentation](https://ruby-doc.org/core-2.6.1/Object.html#method-i-tap "Ruby documentation Object#tap") we have:

 > `tap` - Yields `self` to the `block`, and then returns `self`.
 The primary purpose of this method is to “tap into” a method chain, in order to perform operations on intermediate results within the chain.